top of page

 Bedsharing with my toddler instead of sleep training

-Jessica Guy is a certified Infant and Family Sleep Specialist, has an Honours degree in Psychology and her Child Development PhD is currently under review.
+Jessica Guy has PhD in child development, worked as a sleep scientist, and is a certified Infant and Family Sleep Specialist.
 She lives in Melbourne, Australia with her husband and daughter.
-She is available for one to one sleep and wellbeing support here.
+She is available for one to one support here.

 bottom of page